Daejee/InvestorConnector/replit.md

     - Consolidated investor/analyst information display with meeting history.

 ### UI/UX Decisions
-- Consistent header and sidebar navigation.
+- Consistent header and sidebar navigation with categorized sections.
 - Use of Radix UI and shadcn/ui for accessible and themable components.
 - Tailwind CSS for utility-first styling.
 - Clear, intuitive layouts for data tables and forms.
 - Dashboard focused on meeting management metrics and quick actions.
 - Terminology updated to "Buyside" and "Sellside" for market distinction.
+- **Sidebar Navigation Structure**: Organized into logical sections - Main navigation, Event 관리 (NDR/컨퍼런스), Client DB관리 (investor/company data), and Quick Actions.

 ## External Dependencies